Skip to main content

 What is Rainbow Washing?

-Rarely do so few companies promote the inclusion of the queer community and their LGBTQ employees on a year-round basis.
+Rarely do companies promote the inclusion of the queer community and their LGBTQ+ employees on a year-round basis.
 Instead, pride positivity is seen as a commodity and promotional tactic to appear educated and inclusive.
 This corporate behavior can be known as “rainbow washing.”
-Although any PR or marketing firm could be labeled as performative for embracing the meaning of pride month, it is what comes AFTER the month of June that is crucial to embracing the LGBTQ community while bypassing rainbow washing.
+Although any PR or marketing firm could be labeled as performative for embracing the meaning of pride month, it is what comes AFTER the month of June that is crucial to embracing the LGBTQ+ community while bypassing rainbow washing.

 What Can You Do?

 Now that you know the answer to “what is rainbow washing?,” let’s discuss ways to avoid it at work.
 While it is important to spread awareness of Pride month during June, it is also critical to embrace and encompass the full meaning of being an ally.
-This must start in the root message of the company and/or brands you are working for and how you show up to your workplace.
+This must start in the root message of the company and/or brands you are working for and how you show up to your workplace with authentic support.
 How do you show up every day as an ally?
 Where could you improve upon?
-Being an ally requires self-reflection for the company or firm you work for to carry on and live the message of what it means to truly embrace the LGBTQ community.
+Being an ally requires self-reflection for the company or firm you work for to carry on and live the message of what it means to truly embrace the LGBTQ+ community.

 To promote a level of self-reflection within one’s firm, provide accessibility to resources in which employees can learn more about the queer community and how it integrates into the fabric of the company.
-Create spaces where open and honest discussions about issues that continue to plague LGBTQ individuals can occur.
-Welcome criticism and constructive feedback from employees and clients who are members or allies of the LGBTQ community.
+Create spaces where open and honest discussions about issues that continue to plague LGBTQ+ individuals can occur.
+Welcome criticism and constructive feedback from employees and clients who are members or allies of the LGBTQ+ community.
 Providing a safe space in which individuals can express their grievances is crucial to cultivating a healthy and thriving work environment.
+Supporting the LGBTQ+ community means taking tangible actions to back up outward support with internal policies that promote equity and inclusion.

 Related: Bettering Your Business: Diversity & Inclusion in Representation Marketing